frintstones/frintstones.github.io2/_pages/about.md

   - /about.html
 ---
 ### Welcome!
-I’m currently a Postdoctoral Fellow at the Korea Advanced Institute of Science and Technology (KAIST), Center for Innovation Strategy and Policy.
-I received my Ph.D. from the School of Business and Technology Management in the College of Business at KAIST.
-During my Ph.D., I was a visiting Ph.D. student at the Kellogg School of Management at Northwestern University.
+I’m a Postdoctoral Fellow at the Korea Advanced Institute of Science and Technology (KAIST), Center for Innovation Strategy and Policy.

 - My research interests are focused on deepening the understanding of **how technological advancements affect entrepreneurial activity and start-up performance.**
   - One of my research streams is to demonstrate a new perspective for understanding entrepreneurial activity based on rapid advancements in digital platforms and the surge in the adoption of automation technology.